Skip to Content

 Gion – The Geisha District

-Next we walked through Gion, Kyoto’s most famous geisha district via Hanamikoiji Dori.
+Next our family walked through Gion, Kyoto’s most famous geisha district via Hanamikoji-dori.

 Your chances of seeing a geisha are highest if you visit Gion at night.
 Visiting Kyoto with kids meant we weren’t likely to get to see a geisha.
 We were content to enjoy a visit to Gion when we had it pretty much to ourselves (look how empty the street was!).